rvessell/ece3005/howto.md

 | George B 	| 93 	| Ceramic Engineering 	|
 | Ryan V 	| 32 	| Computer Engineering 	|

 <p> Admittedly, this is not very useful for large tables of data.
-There are plenty of websites that you can visit that will allow you to upload csv files and will generate the necessary Markdown syntax to display your table.
-I would recommend the site 'https://www.tablesgenerator.com/markdown_tables'. </p>
+There are plenty of websites that will allow the upload csv files and will generate the necessary Markdown syntax to display a table.
+A recommended site would be 'https://www.tablesgenerator.com/markdown_tables'. </p>

 ### Images
 ---------------------

-<p> Images in lab reports are almost always a necessity. </p>
+<p> Images in lab reports are almost always a necessity.
+In most cases, when creating a lab report, the images will be hosted locally, though in some cases, images may be hosted on a website that is being referenced. </p>

-For images hosted on a website, you can use the image address directly.
+For images hosted on a website, the image address can be referenced directly.
 - For example,`![Image](https://blog.planview.com/wp-content/uploads/2017/12/cloud-750x400-750x400.jpg "random image")` generates <br>

 ![Image](https://blog.planview.com/wp-content/uploads/2017/12/cloud-750x400-750x400.jpg "random image")

-For images that are located on your local computer, you can add the image by using it's relative path.
+For images that are located on the local computer, the image can be added by using it's relative path.
 - For example, `![Image2](/imgs/cover.jpg "cover image")` generates <br>

 ![Image2](./imgs/cover.jpg "cover image")